barbarer/py4e-int/_sources/strings/format.rst

 .. code-block:: python

     >>>camels = 42
-    >>>'%d' % camels
+    >>>print('%d' % camels)
     42

-The result is the string '42', which is not to be confused with the integer value 42.
+The result is the string "42", which is not to be confused with the integer value 42.

 A format sequence can appear anywhere in the string, so you can embed a